NattiShakira/effective-testing-java/assignment02/CourseSchedule/Documentation.md

   when the size of the graph it's different from numCourses.
 - Every list in the graph should only contain valid course indices.
 An invariant throws a 'RuntimeException' if any list contains an invalid index, meaning (course < 0 || course >= numCourses).
-- The visited and onPath arrays must correctly reflect the current state of each node's visitation and path inclusion status.
+- The 'visited' and 'onPath' arrays must correctly reflect the current state of each node's visitation and path inclusion status.
-  An invariant checks two conditions, one if (!visited[i]), then it throws this exception: "Node visitation status is incorrectly marked as not visited."
+  An invariant checks the two conditions.
+The first one if (!visited[i]) throws this exception: "Node visitation status is incorrectly marked as not visited."
-  The other one if (onPath[i]), then it throws this exception: "Node path status is incorrectly marked as still on path.".
+  The second one if (onPath[i]) throws this exception: "Node path status is incorrectly marked as still on path.".
 - When checking for cycles recursively through neighbors, the node currently being checked should always be marked as being visited and as being on the current path.
-  An invariant checks two conditions, one if (!visited[current]) then it throws this exception: "Node should be marked as visited but is not."
+  An invariant checks the two conditions. the first one if (!visited[current]) throws the exception: "Node should be marked as visited but is not."
-  The other one if (!onPath[current]), then it throws this exception: "Node should be marked as being on the path but is not."
+  The second one if (!onPath[current]), throws the exception: "Node should be marked as being on the path but isn't."

 # Task 3: Testing Contracts